jerryjappinen/Servant/readme.md

 Things should work out-of-the-box.
 You should see the demo site when you point your browser to where you put Servant.

-Consult troubleshooting guide at [servantframework.com](http://servantframework.com/read/guides/troubleshooting) if you encounter any problems.
+See full documentation at [servantframework.com](http://servantframework.com/) if you encounter any problems.